kgbhat/nsx-t-design-guide-3.0/5:Security/Chapter-5-Security.md

     Containers & Physical Server workloads.

   **2- NSX Managed Workloads with NSX Overlay for networking:**
-    NSX Distributed Firewall can be used to protect NSX managed VM's, Containers & Physical Server workloads.
+     a) NSX Distributed Firewall can be used to protect NSX managed VM's, Containers & Physical Server workloadds from east-west traffic perspective.
+     b) NSX Gateway firewall can be used as inter-tenanat/zone firewall from north-south perspective, along with distributed firewall.

   **3- Non-NSX Managed workloads on traditional VLAN based network:**
     NSX Gateway Firewall can provide the Inter VLAN routing and